SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex2/README.md

     ![](./images/23.png)
     </kbd>

-2. Below are the details on the fields that you see on this Create Instance screen, what are the values they take and the details on steps to successfully create an SAP HANA Cloud instance.
+2. Below are the field details that you see on this Create Instance screen, the values they take and the steps to successfully create an SAP HANA Cloud instance.

     Organization - The Cloud Foundry organization in which the instance is created.
     Space - The Cloud Foundry space in which the instance is created.
     Instance Name - The name of the instance.
 The name must start and end with an alphanumeric character.
 The name can include the underscore character _.
     Description - A description of the instance.
     Administrator Password - The password of the database 'superuser' DBADMIN.
 The password must have at least 8 characters and comprise at least one uppercase letter, two lowercase letters, and at least one number.
 The password must not include the user name, the characters ' " ` \ ; [ ], or control characters, such as newline, backspace, tab.

-    Click on Next Step once all the fields are rightly filled.
+    Click on Next Step once all the fields filled correctly.
     <kbd>
     ![](./images/3.png)
     </kbd>

-3. You can navigate to the SAP HANA Database Documentation by clicking on the hyperlink.

-    Details of the fields that you see on this screen:
+3. Details of the fields that you see on this screen:

     Memory - The size of your (compressed) in-memory data in your SAP HANA database.
     Compute - The number of vCPUs of your SAP HANA database.
     The number of vCPUs is allocated according to the size of memory of your instance.
     Storage - The disk storage space of your SAP HANA database.
     The disk storage space is allocated according to the memory size of your SAP HANA database.